Willerby Surgery Flu Season 2020-2021

 - health and care staff, employed by a voluntary managed hospice provider, who are directly involved in the care of vulnerable patients/clients who are at increased risk from exposure to influenza.

-WE ARE NOW TAKING BOOKINGS.........PLEASE CONTACT THE SURGERY BY PHONE
+BOOK NOW LIMITED AVAILABILITY.........PLEASE CONTACT THE SURGERY BY PHONE